Museum Traveling Exhibits

 Drawn to the Land: Homesteading Dakota

 From 1860 to 1920, thousands of homesteaders poured into the Dakota Territory from across the country and overseas.
-Many stayed, making a home for themselves and their descendents.
+Many stayed, making a home for themselves and their descendants.
 Others came for only a short while before selling out and moving on.

 For Dakota, political, social and economic growth depended on bringing in people.
 Communities, railroads and the government all advertised aggressively and reality seldom got in the way of a good promotional line.